Luke 2

 And the glory of Your people Israel.

-Comments Luke 2:32 "A light for revelation to the Gentiles".
+Comments Luke 2:32 “A light for revelation to the Gentiles.”
 The beloved Son of God has come to save the Gentiles as well.
-The Gentiles just need to follow the teaching of the beloved Son of God.
+The Gentiles just need to follow the teachings of the beloved Son of God.

-"And the glory of Your people Israel".
-There is a difference between saying 'for revelation' and 'the glory' in this verse.
-For the Gentiles, the light will open their hearts to accept the Lord Jesus, but the glory of His people means lifting up His people to be separated since Jesus came among His people.
-For His people, the Lord has put a light shining out to cover them.
-Because they are His people, and they will always be separated from the rest.
-But only when they have faith in the beloved Son of God, then will the rest of the people see their light of knowledge.
+“And the glory of Your people Israel.”
+In this verse, there is a difference between saying “for revelation” and “the glory.”
+For the Gentiles, the light will open their hearts to accept the Lord Jesus.
+But the glory of His people means lifting up His people to be separated, since the Lord Jesus came among His people.
+For His people, the Lord has put a light shining out to cover them, because they are His people, and they will always be separated from the rest.
+However, only when they have faith in the Beloved Son of God will the rest of the people see their light of knowledge.

 [33] And His father and mother were marvelling at the things which were spoken concerning Him;

-Comments Luke 2:33 His earthly family were doing for Him as the earthly requirement to do, and the Lord Himself also came to fulfil that law.
+Comments Luke 2:33 His earthly family was doing for Him as the earthly requirement to do, and the Lord Himself also came to fulfill that law.

 [34] and Simeon blessed them, and said to Mary His mother: Behold, this Child is set for the falling and the rising of many in Israel; and for a sign spoken against;

-Comments Luke 2:34 "Simeon blessed them, and said to Mary His mother".
+Comments Luke 2:34 “Simeon blessed them, and said to Mary, His mother.”
 Mary herself does need this encouragement.
-For her, hearing all the talking about Jesus will make her gain peace in her heart.
+For her, hearing all the words about the Lord Jesus will make her gain peace in her heart.

-"this Child is set for the falling and the rising of many in Israel".
+“This Child is set for the falling and the rising of many in Israel.”
 The Beloved Son of God Himself will be the cause of rising and falling among His people.
-For the rising of His people, when they look upon the Son of God, and their hearts are open to accepting His authority above them all, the peace from God will occupy their hearts and even when their life is difficult, they will still have that peace.
-For the falling of His people, when His own people have rejected the Lord of life, the suffering of the physical and heart will be more than what they can tell their own kinsmen and it will be hard to bear.
+For the rising of His people, because when they look upon the Son of God, and their hearts are open to accept His authority above them all, the peace from God will occupy their hearts, and even when their life is difficult, they will still have that peace.
+For the falling of His people, because for His own people who have rejected the Lord of life, the suffering of physical and heart will be more than what they can tell their own kinsmen, and it will be heavy to bear.

-"and for a sign spoken against".
-When people speak against the beloved Son of God's birth, death and resurrection, all these signs they will talk against and blaspheme against.
-But when they talk against these signs, deep inside their hearts they will blaspheme against the Three in One, not just the Son alone, but against all Three in One.
+“And for a sign spoken against.”
+When people talk against the beloved Son of God’s birth, death, and resurrection, they will talk against and blaspheme against all these signs.
+But when they talk against these signs, deep inside their hearts, they will blaspheme against the Three in One, not just the Son alone, but against all the Three in One (God the Father, God the Son, Jesus Christ, and God the Holy Spirit).

 [35] yes and a sword will pierce through your own soul; so that thoughts out of many hearts may be revealed.

-Comments Luke 2:35 For Mary herself, when she hears people talking against her Son, it is like a sword itself piercing through her soul.
-The hurt of Mary as a mother is beyond what words can tell.
+Comments Luke 2:35 For Mary herself, when she hears people speaking against her Son, it is like a sword piercing through her soul.
+Mary’s hurt as a mother is beyond what words can tell.
 The thoughts of many people against the Holy Son will be revealed to her ears, and Mary as a mother will hear them all.

-Note that Simeon was not mentioned as a prophet, just as a righteous man used by the Holy Spirit.
+Note that Simeon was not mentioned as a prophet, but rather just as a righteous man used by the Holy Spirit.

 [36] And there was Anna, a prophetess, the daughter of Phanuel, of the tribe of Asher (she was of a great age, having lived with a husband seven years from her virginity,